-The Funds which have passed their target retirement date as well as the Funds approaching the target retirement date will generally have greater exposure to more conservative investments including the Transamerica Stable Value Option, and such Funds therefore may be subject to the risks of the Transamerica Stable Value Option to a greater extent.
+The Retirement Fund and other funds approaching the target retirement date will generally have greater exposure to more conservative investments including the Transamerica Stable Value Option, and such Funds therefore may be subject to the risks of the Transamerica Stable Value Option to a greater extent.

-There is a risk that if net withdrawals from the Transamerica Stable Value Option exceed 10% of the Contract value in any rolling 12-month period, a plan sponsor's request to withdraw assets from a Fund or a rebalancing/reallocation transaction within a Fund could be delayed or the Contract could be subject to a market value adjustment, which could negatively impact the Fund's unit value.
+There is a risk that if net withdrawals from the Transamerica Stable Value Option exceed 10% of the contract value in any rolling 12-month period, a plan sponsor's request to withdraw assets from a Fund or a rebalancing/reallocation transaction within a Fund could be delayed or the contract could be subject to a market value adjustment, which could negatively impact the Fund's unit value.